Changwon

 The region has been inhabited since the Bronze Age, and its urban areas have been renamed and re-organized many times throughout history.
-In 1974, with the creation of the Changwon National Industrial Complex, the three historically interdependent cities of Masan, Jinhae, and Changwon began to undergo significant economic development, growing into an important industrial centre.
+In 1974, with the creation of the Changwon National Industrial Complex, the three historically interdependent cities of Masan, Jinhae District, and Changwon began to undergo significant economic development, growing into an important industrial centre.
 On 1 July 2010, the cities of Changwon, Jinhae, and Masan merged to form the current city of Changwon.

 As Korea's first planned city, modeled after Canberra, Australia, Changwon uses accessible urban planning including many parks and separate residential and industrial areas.
 The city has also branded itself an "environmental capital" with the municipal government actively participating in climate change conferences and committing to the development of sustainable policies like the globally recognized bike-sharing program, Nubija.

 History

 Early history

 Populated since the early Bronze Age, the area surrounding Masan Bay would have been a wide open region between the ocean and the hilly lands of the coastal plain.
 Today ruins can be found in the area dating from the Iron Age.
 Typical Iron Age landmarks include Bangyedong monuments, dolmens, holy mounds, lower molar sites, and dolmens from Bronze Age settlements.

 In 209 AD, during the Three Kingdoms period, the area was named Gulja-gun, a province of the Silla kingdom.
 During the Unified Silla Period, this region was renamed to Uian-gun in 739 AD, during the reorganization of all Silla provinces, then in the Goryeo Period, to Uichang-hyeon.

 The name Changwon was first used in 1408 during the Joseon period, when King Taejong established the city as Changwon-bu.
 In 1415, he renamed Changwon-bu to Changwon-dohobu.
 Later during the King Sunjo Period (1601), it became Changwondae-do hobu.

 In 1895, the country was reorganized into 23 divisions by King Gojong, and Changwondae-do hobu was split into Changwon-gun and Ungcheon-gun.
 In 1908 Ungcheon-gun merged with nearby Jinhae-gun.
 During the Japanese colonial period, the city became known as Masan-bu, and Masan Port was opened.
 Eventually, Changwon was separated from Masan-bu.